wp-plugins/flickr-slideshow-wrapper/readme.txt

 == Frequently Asked Questions ==
 <strong>I have issues to get the set_id code implemented.</strong>
-The syntax is &lt;set_id="XYZ"&gt; or &lt;slidef="XYZ"&gt; where XYZ has to be replaced by the numeric string you see on flickr in the URL once you have chosen a set.
+The syntax is &lt;set&#95;id="XYZ"&gt; or &lt;slidef="XYZ"&gt; where XYZ has to be replaced by the numeric string you see on flickr in the URL once you have chosen a set.

 Please have a look at a public set from my page: http://www.flickr.com/photos/jeannot_muller/sets/72157605227221245/